 Corner Eastern Road and Gilroy Road, Turramurra

-The newly expanded Cameron Park features open grassy areas, plentiful shade from trees, a multipurpose paved area with outdoor table tennis table and picnic facilities, a self-cleaning, accessible public toilet, as well as brand new seating, fencing, pathways and lighting.
-There is a great track than runs around the play equipment where kids can ride and scooter along.
+The newly expanded Cameron Park features open grassy areas, plentiful shade from trees, a multipurpose paved area with an outdoor table tennis table and picnic facilities, a self-cleaning, accessible public toilet, as well as brand new seating, fencing, pathways and lighting.
+There is a great track that runs around the play equipment where kids can ride and scoot around.

 20. Bicentennial Park Bike Track, West Pymble